Deepen your knowledge of events unique to Japan|List of traditional events and annual festivals

 Valentine's Day is an event that originated overseas and is celebrated worldwide as a day for lovers to pledge their love to each other.
 In Japan, a unique culture has taken root as a day for women to confess their love by giving chocolates.
 This is a characteristic found only in Japan, where chocolate has become a standard gift item.

-Traditional events to mark milestones in life
+A traditional event to mark a milestone in life

 Life is full of important life events.
 Some of these major milestones are celebrated in traditional ways rooted in Japanese culture.
 Finally, we would like to introduce some of the traditional events that are held to mark life's milestones.